IgniteUI/igniteui-docfx/en/components/overlay_position.md

 # Position strategies

-Position strategies determine where to display the content in the provided IgxOverlayService.
-By default the content is shown in the middle of the screen.
+Position strategies determine where to display the content in the provided `IgxOverlayService`.
+By default, the content is shown in the middle of the screen.

 ## Demo